|Syriac Orthodox Church||Catholicate History||The Hierarchy||Syriac Orthodox Links|

 Visit to USA and Canada

-Heavenly abode of Moran Mor Ignatius Ya`qub III and the election of a new Patriarch
+Heavenly abode of Mor Ignatius Ya`qub III and election of Patriarch

 After the Holy Qurbono, the Metropolitans submitted their votes one by one in chalice placed on the Main Altar, and praised the Lord; H.B. the Catholicose proclaimed that Archbishop Mor Sevarious Zakka Iywas was chosen unanimously as the successor of St. Peter on the Throne of Antioch.